zowe/docs-site/docs/user-guide/at-tls-configuration.md

 ## Using AT-TLS for API ML in High Availability

-AT-TLS settings for a Zowe API Mediation Layer installation configured in High Availability mode do not differ extensively.
+AT-TLS settings for a Zowe installation configured in High Availability mode do not differ extensively.
 Changes need to be made to the previously described rules to allow for cross-lpar communication:

 Ensure that the `RemoteAddr` setting in the rules accounts for the following connections:

 - Discovery Service to Discovery Service.
 This is the replica request.
-- Gateway Service to southbound services running in another LPAR.
+- Gateway Service to southbound services (including app-server and ZSS) running in another LPAR.
 - Southbound services to Discovery Service.
 This applies during onboarding.

 ## Multi-tenancy deployment